 Year by year, more sales theories, best practices, and advice from sales leaders inform and empower businesses.
-These, combined with prior experience, often lead leaders to create sales processes that they think are most likely to lead to success.
+These, combined with prior experience, often lead leaders to create sales processes that they think will lead to success.

 Let’s understand this concept a little deeper.

 What Is a Dynamic Sales Strategy?

 A dynamic sales strategy relies on the skills, competencies, and instincts of the salespersons to guide the way sales activities are conducted.